samy12r/her2-gene-expression/README.md

 Confirm her2 gene expression with her2 tumor data/expecting results of tranzmap treatment

-Overfitting had been sovled after I decreasd the learning rate into 0.01->0.0001 and changed the optimizer to SGD->Adam
+Overfitting has been sovled after I decreasd the learning rate into 0.01->0.0001 and changed the optimizer to SGD->Adam